FreeterApp/freeter.io/src/blog/first-post/index.md

 ---
 tags: post
+date: 2025-08-20
 title: How to Organize Your Workspace
-date: 2025-08-20
-summary: |
+description: Post Description Goes Here
+intro: |-
   Learn simple tricks to keep your digital and physical workspace clean and productive.

   Or don't learn simple tricks to keep your digital and physical workspace clean and productive.